• Skip to primary navigation

 Ingredients

-• 2 cups Unsweetened Coconut Milk (I used the kind in a refrigerated carton)
+• 2 cups unsweetened plain coconut milk (I used the kind in a refrigerated carton)

 Instructions

-• Cook the pasta in a large pot filled with salted boiling water while you make the cashew sauce.
-Before you drain the pasta, reserve one cup of the salted water.
+• While the cashews are boiling, boil water in a large pot for the pasta.
+Cook the noodles according to the package instructions.
+Before you drain the noodles, reserve one cup of the salted water.

-• You can warm the sauce up in a small pan or you can pour the sauce directly over the hot noodles and stir to combine.
+• You can warm the sauce up in a skillet or you can pour the sauce directly over the hot noodles and stir to combine.
 The noodles should be hot enough to warm the sauce.
 If the sauce is too thick, add a 1 tbsp at a time of the reserved pasta water.
-Garnish with dried or fresh parsley.
+Garnish with parsley.

 Notes

-• Whatever plant milk variety that you use to make the sauce, make sure it's unsweetened and not vanilla-flavored.
+• Whatever type of plant milk you use, make sure it's unsweetened and not vanilla-flavored.

-• Store the leftover sauce in an airtight container in the fridge for 4-5 days or freeze it for a future meal.
+• Store the leftover alfredo pasta in an airtight container in the fridge for 2-3 days or freeze it for a future meal.

 Nutrition